Syrian Kurds’ de facto independence calls into question Turkish prime minister Recep Tayyip Erdoğan’s support for the country’s rebels.

-The Qatari news organization Al Jazeera reported on Saturday that since Syrian government bureaucrats and forces abandoned the north, the Kurds there have been able to rule themselves.
+The Qatari news organization Al Jazeera reports that since the Syrian government abandoned the north, the Kurds there have been able to rule themselves.
 They are preparing elections for a legislative body — to the chagrin of other rebels, especially Islamists, who hope to establish a religious state in Syria that is controlled by the Sunni majority.

-Clashes between Kurdish and Islamist fighters “are bringing rare unity to the fractious Kurds,” Al Jazeera reported.
+According to Al Jazeera, clashes between Kurdish and Islamist fighters “are bringing rare unity to the fractious Kurds.”

-Islamist opposition groups, who have been the most effective in battling the forces of President Bashar Assad, and neighboring Turkey may be less optimistic.
-The former should worry that if the Kurds secede, other minorities in Syria, particularly Assad’s Alawites who live mainly in the northwest, will follow.
-Turkey is afraid that autonomy for Syria’s Kurds, following autonomy for the Kurds in northern Iraq, will embolden separatists within its own borders.
+The former should worry that if the Kurds secede, other minorities in Syria, particularly Assad’s Alawites in the northwest, will follow.
+Turkey is afraid that autonomy for Syria’s Kurds, following autonomy for the Kurds in Iraq, will embolden separatists within its own borders.

 Prime Minister Recep Tayyip Erdoğan warned last year that if Kurdish separatists in Syria and Turkey joined forces, it would not be “possible for us to look on with tolerance.”
-Yet they did join forces without Turkish reprisals.
+Yet they have joined forces.

-The president of Iraqi Kurdistan, Masoud Barzani, also admitted that Syrian Kurds had received military training in his province — something neither Turkey nor the central government in Baghdad could prevent.
+The president of Iraqi Kurdistan, Masoud Barzani, has furthermore admitted that Syrian Kurds have received military training in his region, something neither Turkey nor the central government in Baghdad could prevent.

 Turkey has backed the Syrian rebels and championed the Arab revolutionary cause, which previously toppled governments in Egypt and Tunisia, as part of a strategy to reassert itself as the dominant power in the Middle East.
 But it has had the adverse effect of exacerbating an internal security threat.

-In the absence of Syrian government forces, Kurdish separatists aligned with the Turkish Kurdistan Workers’ Party, which is considered a terrorist organization by Turkey and its NATO allies, and were able to stage attacks on Turkish border posts.
-The Turks suspect that the regime in Damascus intentionally left the Kurds to their own devices for fear of aligning them against it.
+In the absence of Syrian government forces, Kurdish separatists have aligned with the Kurdistan Workers’ Party — which is considered a terrorist organization by Turkey and its NATO allies — and staged attacks on Turkish border posts.
+The Turks suspect that Assad has deliberately left the Kurds to their own devices for fear of aligning them against his regime.

-If Turkey deepens its involvement in Syria’s civil war to suppress the Kurdish insurgency, it risks not only losing the trust of other Syrian opposition fighters but alienating the Kurdistan Regional Government in Iraq as well from which it buys oil and which it uses to put pressure on the Shiite government of Prime Minister Nouri Maliki whom most Sunni powers in the region see as a stooge for their nemesis Iran.
+If Turkey deepens its involvement in Syria to suppress the Kurdish insurgency, it risks not only losing the trust of other Syrian opposition fighters but alienating the Kurdistan Regional Government in Iraq as well from which it buys oil and which it uses to put pressure on the Shiite government of Prime Minister Nouri Maliki, whom most Sunni powers in the region see as a stooge for their nemesis Iran.